rkulla/dotfiles/README.md

     Ctrl+Option+e = Outlook   (e for email)
     Ctrl+Option+m = Zoom      (m for meeting)

-You can also use its `Quicklinks` extention to `Create Quicklink` to things like a specific web page.
+You can also use its `Quicklinks` extension to `Create Quicklink` to things like a specific web page.
-Then under `settings>extensions>quicklinks` assign a hotkey to a quicklink.
-I make these quicklinks:
+Then under `Settings>Extensions>Quicklinks` assign a hotkey to a Quicklink.
+I make these Quicklinks:

+    UNIVERSAL
+    remote-clipboard: ~/remote-clipboard.txt

     HOME ONLY
     gmail: https://gmail.com